PrivSec-dev/privsec.dev/content/posts/macos/Secure Time Synchronization on macOS.md

 Once the operating system is installed, shut down the VM.
 Remove "USB Drive" from your VM configuration to ensure that you have the correct boot order.

-You can also remove other unncessary features from the VM for attack surface reduction:
+You can also remove other unnecessary features from the VM for attack surface reduction:

 * Disable USB support
 * Disable Clipboard sharing
 * Delete the display device (we will run the server headless)
 * Delete the audio device

-Start the VM, then SSH into it via `127.0.0.1`:
+Start the VM, then SSH into it via `127.0.0.1:22`:

 ```bash
 ssh 127.0.0.1